DanielBMarkham/Info-Ops/manuscript/chapter25.md

--# Large Teams, Teams of Teams
+-# Meta, Large Teams, and Teams of Teams

 # Chapter 25